vereis/jarlang/sample_erlang/README.md

 #Sample Erlang
 Sample Erlang files and programs that should test the capabilities and accuracy of jrlscript.

+ChallengeErlang is a set of code samples taken from StackExchange's code-golf library.
+Guaranteed to trip up the transpiler at least once.

 ##Notes
 Notes about how erlang handles particular examples of data, syntax, etc.